Sign up to receive the secret welcome e-mail.

 In 2025, PTFO partnered with The Athletic and The New York Times.

-named twice to Bloomberg’s Jealousy List (Best Journalism of 2025)
+• twice on Bloomberg’s Jealousy List (Best Journalism of 2025)

-• named one of the Best Podcasts of 2025 by New York Magazine
+• one of New York Magazine’s Best Podcasts of 2025

-• recognized by Harvard’s Nieman Journalism Lab; The Press Box; Signal Awards; Podcast Academy; New York Festivals Radio Awards; Webby Awards
+• recognized by Harvard’s Nieman Journalism Lab; The Press Box; Signal Awards; New York Festivals Radio Awards; and Webby Awards

 Since 2012, Torre has also been a host and commentator for ESPN, appearing on their highest-rated daytime shows (Pardon The Interruption, Around The Horn).